JRSV/C2M/README.md

 # C2M
-List class to process music material with a some Chord -> to -> Measure
+LISP class to process music material with a 'some Chord -> to -> Measure' algorithm.